Boris Becker: Investments

-Since 2000, Becker has been the principal owner of the tennis division of Völkl Inc., a tennis racquet and clothing manufacturer.
+Since 2000, Becker has been the principal owner of the tennis division of Völkl Inc., a tennis racket and clothing manufacturer.

 Also in 2000, Becker partnered up with the German IT company Pixelpark AG for a joint dot-com investment: Sportgate.de, a German-language website covering local, regional and national sporting scene in Germany.
 The venture shut down during summer 2001, less than a year into its operation, amid reports of Becker's business partner, Pixelpark's CEO Paulus Neef who owned a 35% stake in Sportgate, failing to come up with a promised £1m cash injection.
 Paulus countered with a lawsuit against Becker in the Munich regional court for feeling "conned".

 Becker's autobiography, Augenblick, verweile doch... (en: The Player) was published in 2003.
-Its release made global headlines due to the tennis star's divulgence of details surrounding his publicized divorce from Barbara Feltus, including an account of his 1999 sexual encounter with the Russian waitress Angela Ermakova that triggered the eventual end of his marriage to Feltus.
-Other personal disclosures in the book include revelations of addiction to painkillers and sleeping pills early into his tennis playing career as well as admission about promiscuity and excessive alcoholic intake as a way of coping with loneliness while on the road.
+It included details of his 1999 sexual encounter with the Russian waitress Angela Ermakova that triggered the eventual end of his marriage to Feltus and the admission of addiction to painkillers and sleeping pills during some of his tennis career.
 The book made The Sunday Times bestseller list.

-In May 2009, Becker announced the launch of online media platform Boris Becker TV.
-The website, in English and German, features clips from his career and footage of his daily life.

-In June 2015, prior to the Wimbledon Championship that was the 30th anniversary of his first Wimbledon win, another Becker autobiography, Boris Becker's Wimbledon: My Life and Career at the All England Club, was published with a foreword by the world's number 1 player and reigning Wimbledon champion Novak Djokovic whom Becker coached at the time.
+In June 2015, another Becker autobiography, Boris Becker's Wimbledon: My Life and Career at the All England Club, was published with a foreword by the world's number 1 player and reigning Wimbledon champion Novak Djokovic whom Becker coached at the time.

 Tennis pundit and media personality

 BBC

-In 2002, Becker became a commentator for the BBC at Wimbledon—a job he continued doing for the following two decades (apart from the 2014, 2015, and 2016 seasons when he coached Novak Djokovic).
+In 2002, Becker became a commentator for the BBC at Wimbledon—a job he continued doing until 2021 (apart from the 2014, 2015, and 2016 seasons when he coached Novak Djokovic).
 He moved to the United Kingdom from his native Germany in 2012, making London his primary residence.

-During BBC's coverage of the 2022 Wimbledon, which the German was absent from due to his incarceration over financial transgressions, imprisoned Becker received on-air messages of support from former broadcasting colleagues Andrew Castle, John McEnroe, and Sue Barker.

-From October 2005 to June 2006, the German was a team captain on the British TV sports quiz show They Think It's All Over on BBC One.
-He furthermore appeared on the second episode of series 16 of the BBC's car show Top Gear as the Star in a Reasonably Priced Car.
+From October 2005 to June 2006, Becker was a team captain on the British TV sports quiz show They Think It's All Over on BBC One.
+He appeared on the second episode of series 16 of the BBC's car show Top Gear as the Star in a Reasonably Priced Car.